 Officers reportedly responded to emergency calls to an LA home around 3:40pm on Sunday, which they later identified as the Reiner’s residence.
 The couple were pronounced dead on the scene.

-Police also said no one had been arrested, but that a family member is being questioned.
+At the time, police said that a family member was being questioned.

 An outpouring of tributes accompanied the news of Reiner and Singer’s death on Monday morning, including from Hollywood figures as well as political figures.